jacobemery/linux1-ansible-lab/instructions/3_mac_connect.md

 ## Follow these steps to connect to your virtual server via Secure Shell (SSH) on Mac using the Terminal.
 * If you haven't provisioned your virtual server yet, see [step 2](./2_provision.md) for instructions.
 * If you're a Windows user, go [here](./3_windows_connect.md) instead.
-1) Get the IP address of your virtual server [here](https://linuxone.cloud.marist.edu/#/instance) from IBM LinuxONE Community Cloud.
-2) Open the 'Terminal' application.
+1) Open the 'Terminal' application.
 It can be found in 'Finder' under 'Applications/Utilities':

 ![Terminal-Finder](../images/Terminal-Finder.png)

-3) Stick with me here, this part's a little tricky.
-If you need help please ask me!
-In the terminal prompt, type in the following command, but substitute in the path to your private key file that you created when provisioning your virtual server:
+2) In the terminal prompt, type in the following command, but substitute in the path to your private key file that you created when provisioning your virtual server:
 ```
 chmod 400 <path-to-key-file>
 ```